High School Course Catalog

 Theater is a vibrant, joyful and contagious aspect of Saint Ann’s.
-Beginning in the fourth grade, formal theater classes stress how the human body relaxes, moves through space, and communicates.
-Students learn how the body makes sounds and how it can observe and understand what makes people tick.
-Based on fables, fairy tales, myths, poems, plays, music, images, the students’ own writing, and daily life, young students explore the various possibilities of the body and voice.
+Beginning in the Lower Middle School, in fourth grade, formal theater classes stress how the human body relaxes, moves through space, and communicates.
+Students learn how the body makes sounds and how it can observe and understand what might make people tick.
+Based on fables, fairy tales, myths, poems, stories, plays, music, world events, images, and the students’ own writing and daily life, young students explore the various possibilities of the body and voice.
 They are introduced to character work and learn to appreciate and serve as an audience for their peers.
 Each class works as an ensemble.

-In the acting classes at the middle school level, emphasis is on the exploration of acting techniques, participation in improvisational work, and the creation of original character pieces and scripts.
-There is also analysis of texts-classical and contemporary-as the process of fine-tuning the actor’s instruments—the body, voice, and imagination—continues.
-All theater students in the Middle School are encouraged to perform in workshops and class projects where they can put their class work to use.
+In the acting classes at the middle school level, we emphasize the exploration of acting techniques, participation in improvisational work, and the creation of original character pieces and scripts.
+Students also analyze both classical and contemporary texts as the process of fine-tuning an actor’s instruments—the body, voice, and imagination—continues.
+All theater students in the middle school are encouraged to collaborate and perform in workshops and class projects.

-The high school theater program includes a variety of challenging electives.
+The high school theater program includes a variety of challenging and exciting electives.
 Acting classes encourage ease, assurance, and expressiveness through the use of games, improvisation, monologues, and scenes.
 Students learn how to break down scripts, analyze a variety of contemporary and classical texts, and approach a character.
-Rehearsal and performance techniques are further developed, characters are created and scripts invented.
-The use of the imagination remains key.
+Rehearsal and performance techniques are further developed, characters are created and scripts are invented.
+The use of imagination and empathy remain key.
 Ensemble work continues to be stressed.
-Class trips to the theater, guest teachers, student site-specific performances, and demonstrations all play a part in giving the students a sense of theater at the professional level.
-Recent high school courses include Acting, Acting Intensive, Experimental Improvisation, Brooklyn City Limits: Live Improv, Actor’s Voice, and Shakespeare Acting.
+Class trips to the theater, guest teachers, student site-specific performances, and demonstrations all play a part in giving students a sense of theater at the professional level.
+Recent high school course offerings have included Acting, Acting Intensive, Performance Art and Shakespeare Workshop.

-The production aspects of theater are taught in depth in the High School.
-Technical Theater students and the tech crew are ultimately responsible for mounting all theater department productions.
-Similarly, the costume design classes operate on both the theoretical and the practical levels.
+The production aspects of theater are also taught in depth in the high school, and opportunities abound for students to involve themselves in school theatrical productions.
+Technical Theater students are responsible for mounting theater department productions.
+Similarly, costume design classes operate on both the theoretical and the practical levels.
 Costuming is approached from historical, literary, and aesthetic perspectives, and the students design and build many of the costumes for school productions.
-Costume students participate in crews during school productions.
-More advanced tech students may choose Play Production, in which all aspects of stage managing, lighting, and crewing a show are explored in depth.
-Opportunities abound for students to involve themselves in productions.
-A costume exhibit happens in the spring in which students’ designs are shown.
-Students may choose to design costumes for the High School Dance Concert.
+Costume students participate in crews during school productions, and a spring Clothesline Show exhibits the students’ individual projects.
+Advanced tech students may choose Play Production, in which many aspects of stage managing, lighting, and crewing a show are explored in greater depth.

+The Theater Department also includes an in-depth filmmaking program.
 Four levels of 16mm and digital video production, including a ninth grade videography course, are available to high school students as electives.
-Students work “hands-on” – writing, producing, directing, shooting, and editing their projects.
-Classic motion picture cameras and the most recent digital video technology are available for use.
-Students study film history and analyze the language of film in these classes.
-Annually, there is a middle school film festival and a high school film festival in the spring.
-Students may also create original soundtracks for film and video projects.
+Students write, produce, direct, shoot, and edit their own projects.
+Both classic motion picture cameras and the most recent digital video technology are available for use.
+Students also study film history and analyze the language of film.
+There are one middle and two high school film festivals annually.
+Students may also collaborate on original soundtracks and scores for film and video projects.